My Firm’s Bankruptcy Newsletter

 It is very important when contemplating the filing of a bankruptcy to carefully examine all debts and creditors.
 If there is a possibility that a creditor will oppose the bankruptcy, contest matters within the bankruptcy, or institute adversary proceedings, you must be prepared to deal with these creditors accordingly.

 What is a fraudulent conveyance?
 It generally is a transfer of an asset in an attempt to hide the asset or to defraud creditors.
-Many times these transfers are made to “insiders,” such as a spouse, other family member, or close friend.
-Usually these transfers are for much less than the value of the item.
 Common items of value that are fraudulently conveyed are:

 - Expensive jewelry